openai/miniF2F/README.md

 ### Lean

-Each file contains the problem statement defined as a theorem whose name must match the problem unique name (replacing `-` with `_`), optionally with a proof for it as well as the necessary imports.
-Named lemmas can be added for ground-truth proofs.
+Each file (whose name use `_` instead of `-`) contains the problem statement defined as a theorem whose name must match the file name, optionally with a proof for it as well as the necessary imports.
+Lemmas can be added to support ground-truth proofs.

 The `lean` folder is released under the Apache License (so that it is aligned with Lean's mathlib license).